moyni77/ansible-docker-ucp/README.md

 - Elasticsearch, Logstash, and Kibana (ELK) stack
 - Play with Docker (PWD)
 - CloudBees Jenkins
-- SimpliVity backup policy for data volumes and for the NFS storage used by DTR for storing Docker images
+- HPE SimpliVity backup policy for data volumes and for the NFS storage used by DTR for storing Docker images

 These nodes can live in any of the hosts and they are not redundant.
 The vSphere Docker volume plug-in stores data in a shared datastore that can be accessed from any machine in the cluster.